 You can change a few things about the Dock to make it look and behave just the way you want it to.
+First I look at global preferences that apply to the Dock itself.
+After that I look at some preferences that apply only to folder and disk icons in the Dock.

+Global Dock preferences

-To do so, just choose Dock Dock Preferences from the menu (or the Apple menu, meaning the menu below that symbol in the upper-left corner of the Finder menu bar).
-The System Preferences application opens, showing an active Dock pane (see Figure 4-8).
+To change global Dock preferences choose ★⇔Dock⇔Dock Preferences.
+The System Preferences application opens, showing an active Dock pane (see Figure 4-10).

+Figure 4-10: The Dock menu and the Dock System Preference pane.

-You can also open the Dock Preferences by right-clicking or Control+clicking the Dock resizer and choosing Dock Preferences from the contextual menu.
+You can also open the Dock Preferences by right-clicking or Control+clicking the Dock Resizer and choosing Dock Preferences from the contextual menu.